The poor man's Time Travel — unfortunately, it's one-way, unless time is cyclical.

 The novel Black Moon has two characters and an android becoming these during a space battle.
 They are in hydroponics when the ship is hit, causing them to be doused in water and frozen when the compartment is exposed to space.
 Decades later, a Corrupt Corporate Executive revives them for use in an experiment.
 The same novel also has the same executive discover frozen bodies of previously-unknown aquatic aliens, who have been that way for 3 million years.
 They don't survive the defrosting process.

-In the Revelation Space universe, the preferred method of cryonics is called reefersleep, and it involves keeping the body close to absolute zero so not only is all biological activity arrested, but also electromagnetic activity from any neural implants they may have.
+The Revelation Space novels are full of Human Popsicles, as they deal with a universe in which slower-than-light interstellar travel is common.
+Notably, they make some attempt to deal realistically with the health dangers of cryogenics, beyond outright failure.
+The preferred method of cryonics is called reefersleep, and it involves keeping the body close to absolute zero so not only is all biological activity arrested, but also electromagnetic activity from any neural implants they may have.

 In the short story Glacial, a scientist puts himself into cryo-stasis using a (at the story's time) very archaic method, with no way to revive himself and no one else around to revive him.
 Luckily, he does get discovered and revived.